VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 It'll also probably generate a pretty picture, something sorta like this:

-As the names imply, you should keep your private key private, while you need to share your public key - in this case that means sharing it with Github.
+As the names imply, you should keep your private key private, while you need to share your public key - in this case that means sharing it with GitHub.
 To do so, you can open `id_rsa.pub` in a text editor (if you have office installed, it might try to open it with "Publisher" - don't.
 Notepad or VSCode will work though)

 You should see text that looks something like this: